 Time and patience may be needed

-A baby’s behaviour can change very quickly, especially in response to gentle repetition, so do persist.
-With time and patience, most babies will breastfeed well once more.
-In the meantime, hand express or pump your milk to ensure you still make plenty of milk.
+A baby’s behaviour can change suddenly, especially in response to gentle repetition, even if it doesn’t seem to be working at first.
+With time, most babies will breastfeed again.
+In the meantime, express your milk to maintain supply.

 Seek support